bojand/ghz/www/docs/usage.md

 -proto		The Protocol Buffer .proto file.
 -protoset	The compiled protoset file.
 Alternative to proto. -proto takes precedence.
--call		A fully-qualified method name in 'package/service/method' or 'package.service.method' format.
+-call		A fully-qualified method name in 'package.Service/Method' or 'package.Service.Method' format.
 -i		Comma separated list of proto import paths.
 The current working directory and the directory
 		of the protocol buffer file are automatically added to the import list.